Education Visit Terms and Conditions

 Facilitating a session

-- Facilitators will maintain social distancing at all times, ensuring there is a gap of 2m between themselves and students.
+- Facilitators will continue maintain social distancing where possible.
 They will wear appropriate PPE in line with government guidance

 - Facilitators will be aware of their voice projection when leading a session.
 Wherever possible, voices should not be raised to limit the risk of respiratory transmission.
 Facilitators will keep their voice levels below their maximum talking volume, and are asked not to shout, project or sing.
 When engaging in verbal communication facilitators will avoid positioning themselves face-to-face with others.
 This may present an issue for students who are deaf or hard of hearing.
 We may use handheld amplification systems and guidance will be provided to schools and facilitators to support safe usage